 Should a discussion get heated or otherwise create discomfort with the direction a conversation is headed, shut it down.
 Simply walk away.
 If the workplace environment continues to remain uncomfortable, consider consulting with a top employment lawyer or an employment attorney near you.
 An employment lawyer can advise on the specific situation and suggest next steps to help resolve the issue.
 An experienced lawyer has the knowledge, know-how and expertise to advise the client on how to bring these issues to the employer as well as how to protect themselves from legal recourse.

-To learn more about how to discuss political issues in the workplace, contact a top employment lawyer today to schedule a no-obligation consultation.
+To learn more about how to discuss political issues in the workplace, contact employment lawyer today to schedule a no-obligation consultation.